-No member of the board of directors or board of statutory auditors and no senior officer (including close members of any such person's families) nor any enterprise over which any such person is able to exercise a significant influence has had any interest in any transactions that are or were unusual in their nature or conditions or are or were material to the Company, and that were either effected since January 1, 2003 or that were effected during an earlier period and remain in any respect outstanding or unperformed.
-The Company has not provided any loans or guarantees to or for the benefit of any such person since January 1, 2003 or that remain outstanding or unperformed.
+No member of the board of directors or board of statutory auditors and no senior officer (including close members of any such person's families) nor any enterprise over which any such person is able to exercise significant influence has had any interest in any transaction that was unusual in its nature or conditions or was material to the Company, and that was either effected since January 1, 2004 or that was effected during an earlier period and remains in any respect outstanding or unperformed.
+The Company has not provided any loans or guarantees to or for the benefit of any such person since January 1, 2004 nor do any loans remain outstanding or unperformed.